sirrupesh/n8n-kubernetes-hosting/README.md

 Each environment has specific configurations:

-- **Dev**: Development environment with debug logging and development-specific secrets
+- **Dev**: Development environment with debug logging, development-specific secrets and configs
-- **Test**: Testing environment with minimal resources and test-specific secrets
+- **Test**: Testing environment with minimal resources, test-specific secrets and configs
-- **Staging**: Pre-production environment with moderate resources and staging-specific secrets
+- **Staging**: Pre-production environment with moderate resources, staging-specific secrets and configs
-- **Production**: Production environment with high availability and production-specific secrets
+- **Production**: Production environment with high availability, production-specific secrets and configs

 ## Customization